andrewferrier/textobj-diagnostic.nvim/README.md

 end, { silent = true })
 ```

-Any key/value you pass into the first parameter of `next_diag_inclusive` or any
+Any key/value you pass into the first parameter of any the other functions is
-of the other functions is passed to
+passed to
 [`vim.diagnostic.get`](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.get\(\)),
 which means it can be used to control the namespace or severity of the errors
 being selected.
 For example: